OAO13/OAO13/README.md

 Hello, I'm Olaniyi!

 Just a brief introduction of myself - I am an experienced Systems analyst, with years of experience in providing technical support with construction, maintenance, and facilities ERP systems.
 I'm looking to utlize my current system analysis skills to pivot into an IT Specialist role.
+Apologies, I know my page is not the best looking, it's a work in progress!

 ## Objective